San Jose State Spartans: Soccer

-The SJSU men's soccer team went an undefeated 18–0–1 during the 2000 regular season, finishing with a 20–1–1 overall record.
-The Spartans concluded the regular season as the No. 1-ranked team in the country.
+Men's

+Men's soccer competes in the Western Athletic Conference through the 2025 season, after which the MW will add men's soccer with SJSU as one of the league's inaugural members.

 The Spartans men's soccer team has made a total of 14 NCAA championship appearances dating back to 1963, and has an overall NCAA D1 tournament record of 7–14.
 The Spartans' most recent NCAA championship appearance occurred in 2003.